porres/pd-cyclone/README.md

 <strong>- B)</strong> New objects according to the most current version of Max/MSP version (version 7 nowadays).

 This repository/project is open to collaboration to anyone who wishes to work according to the central goal of Max/MSP compatibilty.
-Ideally, all possible objects could be cloned and kept updated, but this is a fair amount of work so collaborators are free to decide and work on what they consider more relevant and important.
-Any object that has full compatibility to current Max/MSP can be included.
+Ideally, all of the possible objects could be cloned and kept updated, but this is a fair amount of work so collaborators are free to decide and work on what they consider more relevant and important.
+Any object that has full or most possible compatibility to current Max/MSP can be included.
 A list of known bugs and things "to do" will be made available with the first release to come from this repository, scheduled for ASAP.

-<strong>Original Project Description</strong> (from http://puredata.info/downloads/cyclone)
+<strong>Original Project Description by Krzysztof Czaja 2002-2005</strong> (from http://puredata.info/downloads/cyclone)

 Cyclone is a library of PureData classes, bringing some level of compatibility between Max/MSP and Pd environments.
 Although being itself in the early stage of development, it is meant to eventually become part of a much larger project, aiming at unification and standardization of computer musician's tools.